oznu/gh-wiki-edit-discord-notification/README.md

-# GitHub Wiki Edit Discord Notifications
+# GitHub Action - Project Wiki Edit Discord Notifications

-Sends a message to a Discord channel when someone edits the GitHub project wiki.
+GitHub Action to notify a Discord channel when someone edits the a project wiki.

 ## Inputs